Riegooo/mini-quiz-app/README.md

 Users can answer multiple-choice questions directly in the terminal.

 This project was created as part of my **JavaScript learning challenge and exercise**,
-aimed at improving my understanding of core JavaScript concepts such as
+aimed at improving my understanding of core JavaScript concepts.
-loops, conditionals, arrays, user input handling, and modular code structure.

 It’s a fun and educational project to practice problem-solving and logic building using pure JavaScript!